 - a) Recharge only with the charger specified by the manufacturer.
 A charger that is suitable for one type of battery pack may create a risk of fire when used with another battery pack. - b) Use power tools only with specifically designated battery packs.
-Use of any other battery packs may create a risk of injury and fire.
+Use of any other battery packs may create a risk of injury and fire. - c) When battery pack is not in use, keep it away from other metal objects, like paper clips, coins, keys, nails, screws, or other small metal objects, that can make a connection a) Have your power tool serviced by a qualified repair person using only identical replacement parts.
+This will ensure that the safety of the power tool is maintained.

-- c) When battery pack is not in use, keep it away from other metal objects like paper clips, coins, keys, nails, screws, or other small metal objects that can make a connection from one terminal to another.
+- from one terminal to another.
 Shorting the battery terminals together may cause burns or a fire. - d) Under abusive conditions, liquid may be ejected from the battery; avoid contact.
 If contact accidentally occurs, flush with water.
 If liquid contacts eyes, additionally seek medical help.
 Liquid ejected from the battery may cause irritation or burns.